artalar/reatom/docs/src/pages/core.md

 )

 // someFlowManagerAtom reducer:
-// example log for `ctx.get(newMessage)` [1, 2]
+// example log for `ctx.get(newMessage)` [{ params: [1], payload: 1 }, { params: [2], payload: 2 }]
 // example log for `ctx.spy(newMessage)[N]` 1
 // example log for `ctx.spy(newMessage)[N]` 2
 ```

-You need to know one rare tricky thing.
+> You need to know one **rare** tricky thing.
 If during transaction you will call an action and will read it dependent atom a few time step by step, `ctx.get` will return the whole array of all passed payload, but `ctx.spy` will return array with only new elements, which wasn't handled in this reducer during this transaction.
 And to made this rare case correct you should spying your dependencies in same way each time, without conditions.
 In other words, for this case your dependencies list should be static.

 <!-- ## Architecture